Protocentral/HealthyPi/README.md

 **Load the Healthy Pi Source Code**

-* **Step 1 :**†Start by launching Atmel Studio 7.
+* **Step 1 :**¬†Start by launching Atmel Studio 7.

-* **Step 2†:** Open the Project [navigate the path where the project is saved].
+* **Step 2¬†:** Open the Project [navigate the path where the project is saved].

-* **Step 3†:** You'll see the following, where the sketch is in a window, you can edit the code here if you like.
+* **Step 3¬†:** You'll see the following, where the sketch is in a window, you can edit the code here if you like.

 **Debugger**

 You need a debugger to load the code into the SAMD21G18A.
-Atmel-ICE will help get from here†http://www.atmel.com/tools/atatmel-ice.aspx
+Atmel-ICE will help get from here¬†http://www.atmel.com/tools/atatmel-ice.aspx

 **Step 1 : Set Up and Check Interface**
 * Attach the chip & debugger